zac-garby/radon/README.md

  - Some Haskell-style operators:
    - `|>` operator, e.g. `5 |> print`
    - `$` operator, e.g. `print $ 5 + 3`
+ - Might be able to optimise tuple compilation by flattening the tree and calling `MakeTuple`
+   - Probably only a very small performance increase though, but potentially worthwhile for large tuples
+ - Make tuples _actually_ be stored using contiguous memory